-Please bring enough cash prior to entering the fare grounds.
+Please bring enough cash (Euros only) prior to entering the fare grounds.
 Credit cards are not accepted at most tents.
 There are no open tabs within the tent, you must pay as you drink.
 Once, you have used all of your beer and food vouchers, you will have to purchase all additional food and drinks with cash.
 There are AMT machines within some tents and on the fare grounds.
 However, fees tend to be high and lines could be long.
 Do not leave before you have cashed out with the waitress at the end of your stay.
 Tip the waitresses generously for faster service.

 How should I dress?